About Our Bicycles

 Because we only sell hand-built bicycles direct to our customers, we do not have showrooms or shops in other cities where you can ride a Budnitz Bicycle.
 That said, you can read many reivews of our bicycles online, both from bicycle review blogs and by our customers.
 They're amazing bicyles.
 Please contact us if you'd like to speak with one of our current bicycle owners who have offered to serve as reference for future customers.

 We do have a thank-you policy for customers who come and test ride our bicycles here in Vermont.
 If you buy one of our bicycles after your visit we will reimburse up to $300 towards your travel costs.
 You can also ride your bicycle during your visit, and we will box it up and ship it to you when you are ready to go home.
 A good excuse to take a vacation in our beautiful state!
+Think of it like overseas delivery on a European car, but for a bike you can ride here in Vermont.

 How will I know my bicycle will fit me?